GoogleChrome/developer.chrome.com/site/en/docs/webstore/manage/index.md

 ### Using the User Support tab

-In the **User Support Tab** of your item you can view, respond and manage user feedback.
-Use the *Type* dropdown to filter user input by feature request, bug report or question.
-You can assign a status to each request and respond to each inquiry.
+In the **User Support** Tab of the developer console you can view, respond and manage user feedback.
+Use the **Type** dropdown to filter user input by feature request, bug report or question.
+You can assign a status to each request, and can respond to each inquiry.
 Each ticket includes the extension version, browser type and operating system to help you reproduce bugs more efficiently.